The Best Eye Drops for Kids: Safe, Effective, and Long-Lasting Relief

 Not all eye drops are safe for children.
 Choosing the right type of eye drop depends on the specific eye condition.
 Here are some safe options:

-1. Artificial Tears (Preservative-Free Recommended)
+1. Preservative-Free Artificial Tears

 -